(Disclosure: Some of the links below may be affiliate links)

 - 2 Broccoli= 1 CHF

 We made a profit of more than 50 CHF with our garden!
 This is pretty great for the first year.
-I was honestly thinking we would not have made a profit this year.
+I honestly thought we would not have made a profit this year.
 As I mentioned in another post, a vegetable garden is one of the ways to save money on your food budget.

-As you will see in this post, we have made several mistakes.
+As you will see in this article, we have made several mistakes.
 I think we could have reduced the expenses quite a bit.
 Hopefully, next year will be as good as this year for the sun.
 Normally, the soil should be better next for the harvest!
 We will see.
 I will be sure to keep you informed :)

 What we should have done better